kellan/laughingmeme/_posts/asides/2004-05-30-mean-while-bill-is-hearing-how-miles-wedding-was-originally-published-in-croatian-bujold-at-wiscon.md

 ---
 id: 2307
-title: 'Mean while Bill is hearing how Miles&#8217; wedding was originally published in Croatian (Bujold at WisCon)'
+title: 'Mean while Bill is hearing how Miles wedding was originally published in Croatian (Bujold at WisCon)'
 date: '2004-05-30T21:06:16+00:00'
 author: Kellan
 layout: post